abhishekkdubey/SSH-Key-configuration-to-git/README.md

-# GIT_Tutorial
+# SSH Key Configuration Tutorial

-How to generate ssh key and configure ssh key in GIT.
+Thsi tutorial help you to generate ssh key in your Windows/Linux/Mac and configure that ssh key in GIT repository like GitHub/Bitbucket.

 ## **Pre-requisites**